act-rules/act-rules.github.io/descriptive-link-5effbb.md

 #### Passed Example 8

-The context afforded by the table header and the link text describe the purpose of the links.
+The context provided by the table header and the link text describe the purpose of the links.

 ```html
 <table>